 Type of Education projects Online Training module on advanced high value care principle Definition Design, creation, and delivery of innovative, impactful, and high-quality training module to skill, upskill and reskill Master and PhD-level students and graduates, healthcare and medical professionals in the field of value-based healthcare transformation.
 Goal The advanced high value care principles module is meant to provide advanced training to individuals and professionals already introduced to the concept of high value care.
 Future participants will receive European certification from EIT Health via EIT Label system once the label is approved by EIT.
 The module will also serve as part of the support programme for innovation collaborative projects under the Service Quality Assessment call for projects, meaning that in 2023 the module could be delivered twice.
-Topics Topics to be covered: o Outcomes o IT Platform - integration o Establishment and nurturing of Learning communities o Rewards - incentives o VBHC Contracts o Citizen and patient involvement & engagement o ELSI importance o Holistic perspective - patient journey and added value use of patient registries or real-world data, federated networks approach for benchmarking, health technology assessment, Digital Medical Devices fast-track reimbursement based on value, o etc. Audience/targe t learners Individuals and professionals working in healthcare transformation projects.
-Master and PhD-level students and graduates, healthcare and medical professionals Format Online format preferred - where modules are made available on the EIT Health Academy.
+Topics Topics to be covered: Outcomes IT Platform - integration Establishment and nurturing of Learning communities Rewards - incentives VBHC Contracts o Citizen and patient involvement & engagement o ELSI importance o Holistic perspective - patient journey and added value The applicants can suggest additional content based on the HVC expertise.
+Such topics could be for instance: o use of patient registries or real-world data, o federated networks approach for benchmarking, o health technology assessment, o Digital Medical Devices fast-track reimbursement based on value, o etc. Audience/targe Individuals and professionals working in healthcare transformation projects. t learners Master and PhD-level students and graduates, healthcare and medical professionals Format Online format preferred - where modules are made available on the EIT Health Academy.
 Duration Max.
 8 weeks programme to be delivered in a specific timeframe as of 2023.
 Duration of the grant Proposals must commit to multi-annual delivery of the implemented training programme for up to 3 years.
 Proposals shall present full budgets for the whole granting period.
 Indicative grant amount per project Max 50k€ for three years Co-funding request Co-funding recommended, not mandatory.
 Proposals with co-funding will be evaluated favourably.
 Rules of participation 1.
-This call is open to applications from EIT Health Associate or Core members as well as new organisations.
+This call is open to applications from EIT Health Associate or Core members as well as organisations.
 2. Projects must involve members from a minimum of two countries and from two different Regional Innovation Hubs.
 3. The geographical origin of applicant is limited to EU Member States or countries associated to Horizon Europe.
 4. Organisations will not be eligible to receive funding until they have acceded to the new Horizon Europe legal framework and are eligible to receive EIT-funding as grant recipients.
 Individuals cannot apply for funding under this call.
 5. Training module must be need- and data-driven, evidence-based and relevant to target audiences.
 Demonstration of robust educational design is expected through instructional design best practices and evaluation / outcome measurement framework defined from the outset.
 6. Consortia should ensure the relevant GDPR requirements are covered to allow for such.
 7.Proposals must commit to multi-annual delivery of the implemented training programme for up to 3 years 8.
 The training module will be hosted and delivered on the EIT Health Academy Platform